Othernet-Project/orx86/README.txt

 Prerequisites
 =============

-Only GNU/Linux operating systems are supported, and only x86_64 platform supports ONDD.
+Only GNU/Linux operating systems are supported, and only the x86_64 platform supports ONDD.
 Installation will fail if you run the makefile on an unsupported platform.

 Python 2.7.x must be installed in order for the install to succeed.
-You will get a warning about missing Python runtime during configuration.
+You will receive a warning about the missing Python runtime during configuration.

 You will also need GNU make, which is usually available as part of build-essential, base-devel, and similar packages.

-Tuner does not need to be plugged in during installation but you must have it plugged in before you start the services.
+The tuner does not need to be plugged in during installation, but it must be plugged in before the services are started.

 You will need a *working* DVB-S/S2 tuner.
 You can check if your device works by plugging it in and checking whether `/dev/dvb/adapter0/frontend0` exists in your filesystem.
-You may need do find, download, and install firmware files for your tuner or upgrade your kernel to a more recent version (e.g., 4.1 or 4.2 for HDStar).
+You may need to find, download, and install firmware files for your tuner or upgrade your kernel to a more recent version (e.g., 4.1 or 4.2 for the HDStar).

 Installing
 ==========